About iCloud Photos

 - Provides multiple ways to move files from iCloud to another cloud seamlessly, like cloud transfer, cloud sync, and cloud backup, etc.

 Here is how to transfer iCloud Photos to Google Photos in an easy way with MultCloud:

 1. Please sign up for a free MultCloud account and sign in.
-Or try Guest Access to sign in with a temporary account.

 2. Select Add Cloud on the left, and add iCloud Photos and Google Photos separately.